INA is pleased to announce an award to recognize the most promising young investigator at its annual congress each year.

 - A signed document confirming the above mentioned status by the head of department should be sent to the conference secretariat: firstname.lastname@example.org

-- Abstract presenters must be present on site
+- Abstract presenters must be present during the closing ceremony.

 - The Scientific Committee will announce the winner at the closing ceremony